dart-lang/site-www/src/_guides/language/sound-faq.md

 Not exactly.
 Strong mode contributes to making Dart a sound language.
 A sound type system guarantees that the types specified in the source code are the types that show up at runtime.
-In 1.x, the only compiler that includes runtime checks for type safety is [dartdevc]({{site.webdev}}/tools/dartdevc), but more tooling support is coming.
+In Dart 1.x, the only compiler that includes runtime checks for type safety is [dartdevc]({{site.webdev}}/tools/dartdevc), but more tooling support is coming.
 For more information, see
 [What constitutes strong mode](/guides/language/sound-dart#what-constitutes-strong-mode).